 Set the mixer to medium speed, and beat the eggs in one at a time, making sure each egg is well incorporated before adding the next.
 Also scrape the bowl down between each egg addition.
 Every time you add an egg, the dough will separate and look like a curdled mess, but it will then come back together in a really sticky, yet somewhat crumbly way.
 The dough will keep on getting smoother as you add more eggs.
 The dough is done when it is smooth and elastic, not dry.
 It will be very thick and sticky.

 Using a spatula, fold in the parmesan cheese and black pepper until well incorporated.

-Use a small ice cream scoop or a tablespoon to create the puffs.
+Use a small cookie scoop or a tablespoon to create the puffs.
 Drop the dough on the parchment paper, spacing each about 3 inches (7.5 cm) apart.
 Using damp fingertips, press down any peaks of dough to create perfectly round puffs.
 Bake gougères until golden brown, 20 to 25 minutes, switching the position of the baking sheets halfway through baking.
 Using a small paring knife, pry open 1 gougère to check for doneness: the center should be slightly eggy and moist.

 Transfer the parmesan puffs to a rack and let cool completely, about 1 hour.
 The puffs are best enjoyed the day they’re baked, but you can store them for a few hours in airtight containers before filling.

 FOR THE SMOKED SALMON MOUSSE